 Pressurized environments are unique, as are the gas detectors used to monitor the area.
 The Sub Aspida is a compact portable atmosphere monitor, which is easy to operate and maintain.

 This rugged and robust analyzer detects both carbon dioxide (CO2) and oxygen (O2) in pressurized environments from high altitudes to beneath the waves.
 Due to it’s size, it is perfect as a secondary monitor.

 Unlike industrial sensing monitors, the Sub Aspida was designed with pressure corrected sensors, giving you 100% confidence in your readings.

-Designed to withstand the deep pressures on board a submarine, the Sub Aspida has been upgraded to support those who work at high altitude.
+The Sub Aspida has been upgraded to support those who work at high altitude.